-Scopes and how they relate to claims
+Scopes and their relation to claims

-Claims are not part of OAuth, but are added in OpenID Connect.
-Therefore it is only the OpenID Connect specification that maps pre-defined claims to pre-defined scopes.
+Claims are not part of OAuth but are added in OpenID Connect.
+Therefore, it is only the OpenID Connect specification that maps pre-defined claims to pre-defined scopes.

 The OpenID Connect specification only defines a single set of standard scopes:

-This means that the Scopes in the Access Token may be used as coarse grained access control attributes.
+This means that the Scopes in the Access Token may be used as coarse-grained access control attributes.

 A scope and claim pattern could look as follows:

 When a read Client requests an access token, the claim

 customer-number will be added and populated with the customer number associated with the invoices to be shown (given that claims are mapped to the access token).
 The token also contains the